aritraroy/UltimateAndroidReference/README.md

 * [Caster.IO](https://caster.io/) - Skyrocket your Android career with bite sized Android development video training
 * [Codepath Android Cliffnotes](https://guides.codepath.com/android) - One of the best and most up-to-date crowdsourced resource for Android developers where you will find guides and tutorials about almost everything in Android
 * [Fragmented Podcast](http://fragmentedpodcast.com) - An Android Developer Podcast
+* [Grokking Android](http://www.grokkingandroid.com/) - Getting Down to the Nitty Gritty of Android Development
 * [Material Up](http://materialup.com/) - Get fresh Material Design inspiration daily
 * [Medium's Google Developers Blog](https://medium.com/google-developers) - Engineering and technology articles for developers, written and curated by Googlers.
 The views expressed are those of the authors and don’t necessarily reflect those of Google
+* [Mindork's Blog](https://blog.mindorks.com/) - A regularly updated blog talking about various aspects of Android development in detail
 * [Reddit's AndroidDev](https://www.reddit.com/r/androiddev/) - News for Android developers with the who, what, where when and how of the Android community.
 Probably mostly the how
 * [Styling Android](https://blog.stylingandroid.com/) - Learn perfecting your Android UI and UX development skills
 * [Vogella](http://www.vogella.com/tutorials/android.html) - Learn almost everything about Android development in an easy way

 ## Books

+*"Books are gifts that you can open again and again"* - here is a curated list of some of the best books that can help you sharpen your Android, Java and overall programming skills.
+Pick one of them and start reading.

 * [Android Programming: The Big Nerd Ranch Guide](https://www.bignerdranch.com/books/android-programming/) - by Bill Phillips, Chris Stewart, and Kristin Marsicano
 * [Asynchronous Android](http://www.amazon.in/Asynchronous-Android-Steve-Liles/dp/1783286873) - by Steve Liles